 The Secretary of State has ordered consular officers in Eritrea to implement additional visa restrictions effective January 15, 2021.

 Under Section 243(d) of the Immigration and Nationality Act (INA), when notified by the Secretary of Homeland Security that a particular country has denied or unreasonably delayed accepting the return of one of its nationals, the Secretary of State must order consular officers in that country to discontinue granting any or all visas until the Secretary of State is informed by the Secretary of Homeland Security otherwise.

-As a result of Eritrea’s continued lack of cooperation in issuing travel documents and accepting the return of its nationals ordered removed from the United States, consular officers in Eritrea are ordered to discontinue granting all F1, F2, J1, J2, M1, and M2 non-immigrant visas to citizens, subjects, nationals, and residents of that country with limited exceptions.
-Consular officers in Eritrea were previously ordered to discontinue issuance of B1, B2, B1/B2 non-immigrant visas in September 2017.
+As a result of Eritrea’s continued lack of cooperation in issuing travel documents and accepting the return of its nationals ordered removed from the United States, consular officers in Eritrea are ordered to discontinue granting all nonimmigrant visas (NIVs) except for A1, A2, C2, C3, G1, G2, G3, G4, NATO1, NATO2, NATO3, NATO4, NATO5, and NATO6 visas, and others whose travel is covered by Section 11 of the UN Headquarters Agreement to citizens, subjects, nationals, and residents of Eritrea.
+Limited exceptions exist for applicants who are travelling for humanitarian or emergency reasons or whose travel serves U.S. national interests.

 Consular operations at the U.S. embassy in Asmara will continue.
 These visa restrictions do not affect other consular services provided, including adjudication of applications from individuals not covered by the suspension.